oreillymedia/production-resources/styleguide/index.md

  <p>Spell out numbers under 10 <strong>and certain round multiples of those numbers</strong> unless the same object appears in a sentence with an object 10 or over (five apples; five apples and <strong>one hundred</strong> oranges; 5 apples and 110 oranges). <strong>The whole numbers one through nine followed by hundred, thousand, million, billion, and so forth are usually spelled out (except in the sciences or with monetary amounts).</strong></p>
 </li>
 <li>
-<p>In most numbers of one thousand or more, commas should be used between groups of three digits, counting from the right (32,904 not 32904).
+<p>In most numbers of one thousand or more, commas should be used between groups of three digits, counting from the right (32,904 <em>NOT 32904</em>).
 Exceptions: page numbers, addresses, port numbers, etc.</p>
 </li>
 <li>
 <p>Use numerals for versions (version 5 or v5).</p>